The Platinum Card from American Express offers a wide range of perks for active duty service members – including a waived annual fee.

 American Express is known for offering some of the most generous perks for active-duty military members, in accordance with the Servicemembers Civil Relief Act of 2003 (SCRA), a federal law that provides certain rights and protections to military members who are entering service and those who are on active duty.
 Most notably, Amex military benefits include waiving the annual fee for qualifying service members – even on its priciest card.

 If you are an active-duty military member who travels frequently, The Platinum Card® from American Express is loaded with high-value perks that can save you money and make your next trip easier.
-Plus, you can have the high $550 annual fee waived completely.
-That means you can take advantage of benefits like Priority Pass lounge access and up to $200 in Uber credits (for rides or Uber Eats) each year for free.
+Plus, you can have the high $695 annual fee waived completely.
+That means you can take advantage of benefits like Priority Pass lounge access and up to $1,400 in statement credit benefits each year for free.